About the Steel Industry

 After witnessing sturdy growth for most part of the last decade,

-2008 as consumers utilized existing inventories rather than
+as consumers utilized existing inventories rather than buying new

-buying new stock.
-The industry witnessed a turnaround in late
+stock.
+The industry witnessed a turnaround in late 2009 and

-2009 and continued to grow thereafter, in sync with the global
+continued to grow thereafter, in sync with the global economic

-economies that helped counter the sluggishness in developed
+that helped counter the sluggishness in developed economies.
+Asia,

-economies.
-Asia, particularly China, continued to be the
+particularly China, continued to be the principal growth driver.

-principal growth driver.
-Demand for steel products, nonetheless,
+Demand for steel products, nonetheless, remained below the

 However, China's economic growth has been subdued compared to the